mtch99/Ballerz/README.md

 ## Branch Purpose
-    6) I want to see game comments
+    I Want to see the group chats I am part of

 ## Next
 Test these scenarios:
     `TODO: define next scenarios`
+    - I want to look at a group chat conversation and see an invite

 There must be three different games on three different courts, two at the moment, and one other on saturday

 ## How? (technical)
-- [x] Implements comments in FeedUseCase input model
+- [ ] Define the group chats use case
+    - [ ] Define and implement group chat use case
+    - [ ] Create group chats initial data
-- [x] Implement comments in Model
+- [ ] Implement Group chats in model
+    - [ ] Add group chats to the store
-- [x] Implement comments in FeedView
+    - [ ] Implement IGroupChatModel
+- [ ] Change Root Stack navigator to a tab navigator
-- [x] Create comments screen
+- [ ] Produce group chat screen
-- [x] Restyle Feed item component to show the number of comments
-    - [x] Comment footer component
-        - [x] Show the first comment
-        - [x] See all comments button

 ## Post-Testing Adjustments